Register your Information for Free Stone Samples Sent Express to You!

 Bluestone turning orange is likely due to iron oxide formation, a common occurrence in natural stone.
 Exposure to water, oxygen, and certain minerals can cause iron within the stone to oxidise, resulting in orange discolouration.
 Environmental factors like rainfall and humidity can accelerate this process.
 Regular cleaning and sealing can help prevent and mitigate this discolouration.

-Causes of Orange Discoloration
+Causes of Orange Discolouration

 Bluestone’s natural beauty can sometimes be marred by unexpected orange discolouration.
 This phenomenon, though concerning, is relatively common and can be traced back to several key factors: